maubanel/UE5-Lighting/point-lights/README.md

 Now lets adjust the **Attenuation Radius**.
 This is the distance the light will travel before it no longer affects the world.
 It is the distance a light travels.
 It is indicated with the light colored sphere.
 I set mine to `165`.

 I also set the **Source Radius**.
 This is how large and what shape is the light emanating from.
 It is the entire coal bed so I set mine to `27`.
+This is the inner yellow sphere.

+Position the light into the embers to cast the right shadow on the wall.

 ![set attenuation and source radius](images/AttenuationSourceRadius.jpg)